Preparing for A Life After Playing – Part 1

 For their new career after playing, it requires the same approach.
 Football teaches a wealth of valuable skills, but players need to prepare in order to know how to transfer all this experience into a different context and fill in the gaps of their knowledge related to their next profession.

-Some players choose to leave this after finishing their playing careers but this risks a period where they are not earning, lack motivation and are suddenly without the regular social interaction and support that comes with being part of a football team.
+Some players choose to leave this until after finishing their playing careers but this risks a period where they are not earning, lack motivation and are suddenly without the regular social interaction and support that comes with being part of a football team.

 More and more are beginning their preparation whilst they are still playing with lots of education options available that can fit around their commitments and schedules.
 As Manchester United’s Juan Mata, who is currently studying for his third degree, says "I don't think football and studying are mutually exclusive."